OPENDAP/cloud_formation/README.md

-This direcotry contains AWS Cloud Formation templates that build various sorts of AMIs that run the Hyrax web server.
+This directory contains AWS Cloud Formation templates that build various sorts of AMIs that run the Hyrax web server.
 Current versions use the RPM packages stored on S3 or www.OPeNDAP.org and support CentOS7 adn RedHat7.
-We might add vversions that build development machines in the future.
+We might add versions that build development machines in the future.

 To use these templates with AWS, goto the CloudFormation services page